Aaron: Christianity

 Russian icon of Aaron (18th century, Iconostasis of Kizhi monastery, Karelia, Russia).

 In the Eastern Orthodox and Maronite churches, Aaron is venerated as a saint whose feast day is shared with his brother Moses and celebrated on September 4.
 (Those churches that follow the traditional Julian calendar celebrate this day on September 17 of the modern Gregorian calendar).
 Aaron is also commemorated with other Old Testament saints on the Sunday of the Holy Fathers, the Sunday before Christmas.

-In Eastern Orthodox Church he is commemorated on 20 July, 12 March, Sunday of the Forefathers, Sunday of the Fathers and on April 14 with all saint Sinai monks.
+In Eastern Orthodox Church he is commemorated on July 20, March 12, Sunday of the Forefathers, Sunday of the Fathers and on April 14 with all saint Sinai monks.

 Aaron is commemorated as one of the Holy Forefathers in the Calendar of Saints of the Armenian Apostolic Church on July 30.
-He is commemorated on July 1 in the modern Latin calendar and in the Syriac Calendar.
+He is commemorated on July 1 with an optional memorial in the General Roman Calendar, and in the Syriac Calendar.

 The Moses and Aaron Church (Mozes en Aäronkerk), in the Waterlooplein neighborhood of Amsterdam, is one of the most well-known Catholic churches in the city.

 One version of the Bible has an encyclopedia that describes Aaron's role in Scripture as the "spokesman for Moses".